zhaozhengChen/RegionEmbedding/README.md

 |Yelp Full| 64.98(64.9)|3|64.94(64.5)|2|25|

 Note:
-- The accuracy and running time in brackets are results reported in the original paper.
+- The accuracy in brackets are results reported in the original paper.
 - The running speed is much faster than the origin implementation in Tensorflow.
-  <br>The running time was tested on the model of context-word region embedding, which is a little(about 10%) faster than word-context region embedding.
+  <br>The running time was tested on the model of context-word region embedding, which run roughly the same as the word-context region embedding.
 - The code run on a Titan Xp GPU.